alexisvannson/-Global-Learning-Case-Competition/README.md

 - You can customize the script by adjusting parameters such as image size, model architecture, and training epochs to better suit your dataset and requirements.
 - Experiment with different pre-trained models available in the Hugging Face Transformers library for feature extraction.

+## Advancing Healthcare Equity
+This project underscores the transformative potential of artificial intelligence in healthcare, emphasizing the importance of democratizing access to innovative diagnostic tools.
+By promoting equitable healthcare delivery, the initiative seeks to mitigate disparities in breast cancer diagnosis and treatment outcomes.

 ## Credits